rohithkodali/langdetect/README.md

 # langdetect
 langauge detection algorithm that can be expandable to add any number of languages using BPE/WPE techinique.

-For the sake of Large file issue he model needed by fasttext needed to be dowlaod separately
+For the sake of Large file issue the model needed by fasttext needed to be dowlaod separately

 wget https://dl.fbaipublicfiles.com/fasttext/supervised-models/lid.176.bin ./

 Run pip install -r requirements.txt  to install necessary modules

 Brief document listing the key assumptions and design choices you've made (algorithm and models employed, languages supported, etc.)